Mortgage vs Rent in 2026 β When to Buy (With the Math)

 | 10 years | $430,800 + selling costs ~$28,000 | $338,000 | Equity ~$130K, appreciation ~$140K | Buy wins by ~$80K |

 The break-even point sits around year 6-7 with these assumptions.
 Stay shorter, you would have come out ahead renting.
 Stay longer, you eventually win on equity plus appreciation.
-Run your specific numbers through the mortgage calculator — the break-even point shifts dramatically with rate, price, and rent inflation assumptions.
+Run your specific numbers through the mortgage calculator and the refinance calculator β the break-even point shifts dramatically with rate, price, and rent inflation assumptions.

 The "five-year rule" of thumb (if you'll stay less than five years, rent) is roughly right for the 2010s.
-In 2026 with higher rates and lower expected appreciation, the breakeven is closer to seven years for most metros.
+In 2026 with higher rates and lower expected appreciation, the breakeven is closer to seven years for most metros β which lines up with the academic rent-vs-buy work by Beracha and Johnson in the Journal of Real Estate Research, the basis for several mainstream rent-vs-buy calculators.

 Costs of Homeownership That Renters Don't Pay